Bella Hadid Just Stepped Out With A Supermodel Pixie Cut

-The supermodel showed up to last night's Met red carpet solo, in a tight black Moschino gown with oblong bejeweled cutouts framing her hip bones.
-Fashion or thematic appreciation aside, the real moment of the look was Hadid's hair: a sleek ear-length pixie, with bangs swooping across her forehead to turn the brunette beauty into the spitting image of '90s runway icon Linda Evangelista.
+The supermodel showed up to last night's Met red carpet solo, in a tight black Moschino gown with oblong bejewelled cutouts framing her hip bones.
+Fashion or thematic appreciation aside, the real moment of the look was Hadid's hair: a sleek ear-length pixie, with a fringe swooping across her forehead to turn the brunette beauty into the spitting image of '90s runway icon Linda Evangelista.

 Advertisement